Latitudeda/PhotoCAD_Docs/docs/en/example_manual/Quantum_key_distribution.py.rst

         ]

-Part VI.
+Part VII.
 Arrangement of BondPad and connection of all components
 ------------------------------------------------------------------------------
 Use an empty list ``BP[]`` to load all BondPads for easy call later when connection; use ``link_op`` to load ``MZI``, ``spiral``, ``DC``, ``heater`` and other devices with the optical port link method loaded up.